yudopr11/yudas/api.md

 - If `tags` are not provided, they will be automatically generated using AI based on the content and existing tags in the system
 - Post reading time is automatically calculated
 - URL-friendly slug is automatically generated from the title
-- Post embeddings for vector search are generated using only the title (weighted) and excerpt for optimal search performance
+- Post embeddings for vector search are generated using the title, excerpt, and a preview of the content

-**Success Response**: `201 Created`
+**Success Response**: `200 OK`
 ```json
 {
   "id": 0,